If you’ve ever tried troubleshooting your home network or setting up a new router, you must have heard of IP address or IP for short.

 IPv4 uses a 32-bit pool of addresses.
 As a result, a typical IPv4 address consists of four groups of three-digit numbers with a dot (.) in between, like this one: 192.168.010.002

-In an IP address, you can omit the leading zeros in each group, but each group must retain at least one digit.
-That said, the IP address above usually appears as 192.168.10.2
+You can omit the leading zeros in each group in an IP address, but each group must retain at least one digit.
+That said, the address above usually appears as 192.168.10.2

 Internet protocol version six (IPv6)